switowski/portfolio/src/drafts/ci-101/index.md

 ## What is continuous integration?

-{% postImage "ci-1.jpg", "What is Continuous Integration?" %}
+{% postImage "ci-1.jpg", "What is continuous integration?" %}

 Continuous integration is a process of merging developer's code into the main repository.
 Each time you write a new feature, your code has to be added to the existing code and combined with the code from your colleagues.